 Devi Sri Prasad

 Devi Sri Prasad is an Indian original music composer, best known for Tamil cinema.
 Devi Sri Prasad began their career in 2001 and has been a prominent figure in the industry for over 25 years.
-With 30 credits to their name and an average audience rating of 6.1, Devi Sri Prasad remains one of the most prolific and celebrated talents in the industry.
+With over 120 credits to their name and an average audience rating of 6.1, Devi Sri Prasad remains one of the most prolific and celebrated talents in the industry.
 Devi Sri Prasad's influence on Tamil cinema is generational — their work continues to define the standard for the industry.

 - Born